Table of Contents

 2. It's Critical to Your Interview

 Your resume will also come into play when you're interviewing, as a source of questions and discussion topics, especially in a blind interview, in which an interviewer will have only read your resume.
-Nailing the resume will set you up for success when you reach the interview, that final step in your application process
+Nailing the resume will set you up for success when you reach the interview, that final step in your application process.
+Each line should be intentional – you have limited space and anything on there is fair game for interview questions.

-3. It's Your Chance to Show Off Your Writing Skills
+3. It's Your Chance to Show Off Your Professional Journey

-Finally, the resume is your chance to highlight your communication skills—describing your accomplishments concretely and concisely will send the signal to the admissions committee that you’re mature, articulate, and insightful.
-Top MBA programs are looking for individuals who not only are accomplished but who can speak about those accomplishments in a coherent way.
-Show them you can do that, with your resume!
+Finally, the resume is your chance to highlight your career progression, the impact you’ve made in your roles, and the skills you’ve developed over time.
+By describing your accomplishments concretely and concisely, you’ll also be able to send a signal to the admissions committee that you’re mature, articulate, and knowledgeable about the impact you can make on an organization.
+Top MBA programs are looking for individuals who are not only accomplished but can speak about and record those accomplishments in a coherent way.
+Show them you can do that with your resume!

 What Isn't an MBA Resume?

-Now, before we dive into our tips and tricks, it's important to note that the business school resume is categorically different than other resumes you might have previously created, whether for internships, job applications, or other graduate school programs.
+Now, before we dive into our tips and tricks, it's important to note that your business school resume is categorically different from other resumes you might have previously created, whether for internships, job applications, or other graduate school programs.
+An MBA resume is not a job resume and should be treated differently.

 Many prospective MBAs focus on other parts of the business school application, like the GMAT/GRE, or their essays, and think they can copy and paste the resume they have on file, or the one they recently sent to a recruiter.
 This, however, won't work.

-An MBA application resume is a different animal.
+A resume for MBA admission is a different animal.
 Its job is not to highlight industry knowledge, demonstrate skill proficiency, or even showcase professional experience.
 Instead, the MBA resume must be singly focused on illuminating your business credentials, teamwork skills, and potential as a future leader.
 Every bullet on your resume must tell the admissions committee: "This is a stellar MBA applicant who will shine in the future, and ultimately make your program look fantastic as a distinguished alum."

 One last word here.
-When you're applying for jobs, generally speaking, you're competing with people whose experience and professional background match your own, so you're trying to stand out in a crowd of like applicants.
+When you write a job application, generally speaking, you're competing with people whose experience and professional background match your own so you're trying to stand out in a crowd of like applicants.
 This is why a professional resume can be easier to craft.

 With that all covered, let's dive into the resume itself.